December 10, 2024

 What to Do:

-- Feed your ZZ plant with a balanced liquid fertilizer diluted to half strength every 4-6 weeks during the growing season (spring and summer).
+1. Give your ZZ plant a balanced fertilizer that is diluted to half strength.
+Do this every 4 to 6 weeks in the spring and summer.

 Prevention Tips: